Poh-BrainMemLab/BrainMemLab/join.md

 ## Undergraduates and Interns
 Undergraduate students pursuing an honours thesis are welcome to discuss supervision under Jia-Hou. <br>

-Additionally, we welcome motivated interns keen on gaining hands-on experience in neuroscience research, particularly in the domains of motivation, learning and memory.
+We also welcome motivated interns keen on gaining hands-on experience in neuroscience research.
+Feel free to let us know of your interest!

 # Join As a Volunteer
 We're presently working hard to make great things happen.
 Please check back soon for ways you can contribute!